-I’m CW44’s Media Critic & ’44 on the Town’ Co-Host.
-I make the decisions for you when it comes to movies.
-Follow me on Twitter @TMtheCW44Critic and become a fan on Facebook. —T.M.
+I’m CW44’s Film Critic and one of the top Pop Culture nerds in Tampa Bay.
+I help make the decision whether to see it or skip it when it comes to movies.
+Voted runner up in Creative Loafing’s Best of the Bay 2015 for Best Local Blogger.
+Follow me on Twitter @tmpowellCW44 and become a fan on Facebook. —T.M.
 Powell/ CW44-WTOG Tampa Bay

 Director Sean Baker shows in The Florida Project what it’s like to be a kid finding trouble with your friends and unaware of the terrible things that surround you.

 On this episode of The Takeover, T.M.
 Powell reviews Suburbicon, Goodbye Christopher Robin and All I See Is You to see if any of these films are worth your time?
 Find out by watching the video above.